-Dividend Yield at 7.9% from Saba Capital's ETF of CEFs
+Dividend Yield At 7.9% From Saba Capital's ETF Of CEFs

 Templeton Emerg Mkts Inc Fd (TEI)*

-Liberty All Star Equity Fund (USA)
+Liberty All-Star Equity Fund (USA)

-Invesco High Income Trust Ii (VLT)
+Invesco High Income Trust II (VLT)

 *Note that the CEFS fund summary lists the Templeton Emerging Market Fund as XTEIX, which is the NAV ticker for TEI.
-I am assuming this is a typo and the fund does, in fact, hold TEI since it cannot be directly invested in XTEIX.
+I am assuming this is a typo, and the fund does, in fact, hold TEI since it cannot be directly invested in XTEIX.

 The funds are 59% Equity and 41% Fixed Income.
-I've not sorted through the portfolio at a finer level, but I'll note that 11 of the 21 explicitly bill themselves as global in their titles and an additional two are emerging-market funds.
+I've not sorted through the portfolio at a finer level, but I'll note that 11 of the 21 explicitly bill themselves as global in their titles, and an additional two are emerging-market funds.
 The current portfolio puts a high priority on international investing.

 Discounts and distributions of the funds are shown in the next table.

-As we see here the funds' discounts are much deeper than that of the full CEF universe.
-Whether we look at the average, median or weighted-average for the portfolio, we find exceptionally deep discounts.
-This is consistent with the investing strategy laid out by Saba in the fund documentation which emphasizes large discounts.
+As we see here, the fund's discounts are much deeper than that of the full CEF universe.
+Whether we look at the average, median, or weighted average for the portfolio, we find exceptionally deep discounts.
+This is consistent with the investing strategy laid out by Saba in the fund documentation, which emphasizes large discounts.
 I'll note that the comparables I listed above include a range of discounted and premium-priced funds.

-Distributions are somewhat higher than the CEF averages, but if we take out the lower-yielding tax-exempt municipal-bond funds, the weighted-average market distribution of the portfolio is at the average for all CEFs.
+Distributions are somewhat higher than the CEF averages, but if we take out the lower-yielding tax-exempt municipal-bond funds, the weighted average market distribution of the portfolio is at the average for all CEFs.
 Further, the weighted average of 7.1% is down from previous months, so it is possible that June's distribution will come in a bit lower than the previous two months.

-Changes in CEFS' Portfolio from April
+Changes in CEFS's Portfolio from April

 The last time I examined the fund's portfolio was 19 April for the April article.
 Managers continue to churn the fund's holdings.
 Here's the comparison to April:

 Ten funds have been eliminated.
-Three were under 1% of the portfolio's assets a month ago and four were over 4% of assets.
+Three were under 1% of the portfolio's assets a month ago, and four were over 4% of assets.
 The two largest deletions were Adams Diversified Equity Fund (ADX) at 7.6% in April and General American Investors (GAM) at 6.5%.
-Two Western Assets funds, Western Asset High Income Opportunity Fund Inc (HYI) and Western Asset High Yield Def (HIO), which together comprised 8.5% of the April portfolio, are the other two large changes.
+Two Western Assets funds, Western Asset High Income Opportunity Fund Inc (NYSE:HIO) and Western Asset High Yield Def (NYSE:HYI), which together comprised 8.5% of the April portfolio, are the other two large changes.

-New funds include JGH at 4.3%, TEI at 3.4%, IGA at 1.9% and a small position in GCV (0.1%).
+New funds include JGH at 4.3%, TEI at 3.4%, IGA at 1.9%, and a small position in GCV (0.1%).
 FHY has increased from 2.2 to 11.7% of the portfolio.
 Small positions in two Clough funds, GLQ and GLV (1.7% and 1.3%), have been added joining GLO (9.2%) to bring the total allocation to Clough funds to 12.2%.
 Saba Capital has been regularly expanding its holdings in the Clough funds (ref).
-According to Morningstar, Saba Capital holds 13.6% of GLQ, 17.1% of GLV and 14.1% of GLO.
+According to Morningstar, Saba Capital holds 13.6% of GLQ, 17.1% of GLV, and 14.1% of GLO.

 Summary